rhp997/BTPi/README.md

   - The table header is derived from the configured query's title attribute
   - A text value indicates the last time the page was reloaded by the META tag (not file timestamp)
 - Using JQuery and a text editor, the format of the webpage is easily changed
-  - Instead of tablular data, consider widgest from Charts.js or similar
+  - Instead of tablular data, consider widgets from Charts.js or similar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>